youshy/Hands-On-Ready-To-Deploy-Golang-CRUD-API/README.md

 Each Go application requires `main.go` file to run. `main.go` is our entrypoint for the app - whenever we'll run it or compile it, `main.go` has to have all the logic we need for the app to start.
 Let's write our first Go code!

+Create a file called `main.go` and add below:

 **main.go**
 ```go
 package main